kystien/Microsoft-Scripts/README.md

 # Microsoft-Scripts
-My own personal scripts for Windows XP, 7, and 10 within a domain environment.
+My own personal scripts for Windows XP, 7, and 10 within a domain environment and at home.